bgord/hna/README.md

-# rafk
+# raok

-read artricles from kindle
+read articles on kindle

-**rafk** is command-line tool to handle news overload problem.
+**raok** is command-line tool to handle news overload problem.